chrisgrieser/nvim-lsp-endhints/README.md

 implement it
 yourself.](https://github.com/neovim/neovim/issues/28261#issuecomment-2130338921)
 (Note that the linked snippet is not compatible with this plugin.)

+### Compatibility with other inlay hints plugins
+Since this plugin overrides the nvim handler for `"textDocument/inlayHint"`, other plugins that interact with inlay hints may be incompatible with it, and there is likely little there can be done about it.

+However, if the other plugin is using specific commands related to inlay hints rather than permanently displaying them like `nvim-lsp-endhints`, you can temporarily disable `endhints`, trigger the other plugin, and then re-enable `endhints`.
+Binding that to a custom function should allow you to use the other plugin without issues then.

 ### How to enable inlay hints for a language?